davidculemann/remix-shadcn-supabase-boilerplate-docs/flow/installing/installing.md

 ---
 title: Installing
-index: 1
+order: 1
 ---

 # Installing

 Boomerang Flow is packaged as a Helm<sup>®</sup> 3 chart with the values documented in the chart.
-Please make sure to read the [prerequisites](/docs/boomerang-flow/installing/pre-requisites) prior to installing.
+Please make sure to read the [prerequisites](../installing/pre-requisites) prior to installing.

 ## Prerequisites

 You are expected to have one of the supported Kubernetes<sup>®</sup> platforms available with the additional software requirements presented in the following sections.

-Ensure you have read and can meet all the dependencies listed in the [Application Architecture](/docs/boomerang-flow/architecture/application).
+Ensure you have read and can meet all the dependencies listed in the [Application Architecture](../architecture/application).

 ### Helm 3